Fidelity-Wires/stawm-sdk-ios/README.md

 |StawmNetstatus|It collects various data about the network used by the iOS app and sends the results to the specified destination.|
 |StawmTraceroute|Measure the speed and ping of the network that the iOS app is using.|

+This SDK comprises four separate components in the following way:

 ```
 ┌────────────────────┐    ┌────────────────────┐    ┌────────────────────┐
 │ StawmServiceStatus │    │   StawmSpeedTest   │    │   StawmNetstatus   │